 Expose the Heating Element

-Remove the access cover panel and insulation covering the heating element terminal block.
+Remove the access cover panel and the insulation covering the heating element terminal block.
 Fold the insulation outward and away from the heating element.
 This will expose the screw terminals where the circuit wires are connected to the heating element.

-Use a con-contact circuit tester to test the wires for power.
+Use a non-contact circuit tester to test the wires for power.
 When you have confirmed that the power is off, loosen the screws holding the wires to each of the two terminal screws and disconnect the circuit wires.

 Test the Heating Element